RTI is an active member of these and other industry associations:

 RTI was instrumental in helping MDPnP develop the ICE standard, ASTM F2761.
 ICE uses DDS for its data transport.

-The Industrial Internet Consortium (IIC) is an open membership, international not-for-profit organization that is setting the architectural framework and direction for the Industrial Internet.
+The Industry IoT Consortium (IIC) is an open membership, international not-for-profit organization that is setting the architectural framework and direction for the Industrial Internet.
+Their mission is to deliver transformative business value to industry, organizations, and society by accelerating the adoption of a trustworthy internet of things

 National Security Technology Accelerator (NSTXL) is a consortium management firm of Other Transaction Agreements (OTAs), providing its members with acquisition services to the US federal government.